 People often say what people study in law is totally different from what law is in practice.
 This is wrong.
 It means that they have never studied law in the first place.
 One hardly finds time to learn new things after beginning to work as a lawyer.
 So whatever we learn in law school is important.
 Whatever is learnt subsequently is at the cost of the client’s life, liberty or property.
 Therefore, it is important to learn whatever one can in the Law School.
 The curriculum in law school is framed such that important aspects of most of the significant laws are covered.
 Therefore, it is expected that many of the laws studied might not be put into use.
 However, these will be useful at some point or the other.

-By the time, I presented my dissertation and completed my LL.M.
+By the time I presented my dissertation and completed my LL.M.
 Course (March 2008) at NUJS, I had a job as a Senior Officer in the GSPC GROUP.
 But there were more than two months before my joining date.
 So I decided to intern at ONGC just to get a hang of how a government undertaking works.
 Also, GSPC GROUP and ONGC were both petroleum related companies.

 At ONGC, hardly any work was allotted to me.
 So, I had time to go through contracts and case files.
 I did help them out in a couple of issues concerning increase in service tax and minimum wages in the absence of a condition in the contract covering such a situation.
 People there were really friendly.
 I took that opportunity to learn a lot on Crude Oil Sale Agreement and Production Sharing Contracts and the petroleum industry.
 These things helped me when I started my work at GSPC GROUP.
 In fact, it helped me out immensely in a negotiation on COSA at GSPC.
 Also, even before I started working in GSPC, I knew a bit about Production Sharing Contracts and Joint Operating Agreements.
 So I had a lot of ammunition to impress my new boss there!

-You have had multiple publications in many different prestigious journals.
-How do you manage time for research from your work schedule?
 What are the top three things you keep in mind while compiling a research work?

 Fortunately, I stay pretty close to my office.
 So I save a lot of time.
 Also, my interests coincide with the areas in which I deal with at BHEL.